2015 Concert Tour of Spain and Portugal

 2013 Eastern European Tour

-The Eastern European Tour was another successful trip for the Philharmonic Orchestra.
+The eastern european tour was another successful trip for the youth symphony.
 Our musicians played at some of the most beautiful concert halls in the region.

 A live Performance!